 - Blue Permits are limited and issuance is subject to availability.

-White evening summer student parking permits are valid in select lots after 2:30 pm.
-Parking rates for Summer 2019 will be available on December 15.
+White evening summer student parking permits are valid in select lots after 2:30 pm and may be purchased for the fee of $114.00.

 - Students registered for daytime classes (any class starting before 6 p.m., defined by the University Registrar) are not eligible to purchase a White permit.